 Opioid Epidemic Effects on Los Angeles

-The areas most affected by the opioid crisis in Los Angeles county are West L.A., Antelope Valley and The Metro Region with the DEA estimating over 6 deaths per 100,000 residents.
+The areas most affected by the opioid crisis in Los Angeles county are West L.A., Antelope Valley, and The Metro Region with the DEA estimating over 6 deaths per 100,000 residents.

 The American Medical Association estimates that over 90,000 Americans died in 2020 because of opioids which is almost 10% higher than the 81,000 deaths reported in 2019.
-These staggering numbers continue to rise as opioids are still being over prescribed and as heroin continues to pour into this country.
+These staggering numbers continue to rise as opioids are still being overprescribed and as heroin continues to pour into this country.

 In the State of California, overdose deaths spiked to around 40% higher in 2020 compared to the previous year.
-Covid-19 according, to experts was a leading cause of such a significant rise.
+COVID-19 according, to experts was a leading cause of such a significant rise.

 With Los Angeles being one of the most populous cities in California, there was a reported 41.6% increase in drug related deaths since the start of Covid-19.
 The death toll has especially hit hard with the homeless population which is rapidly rising throughout the city.

 After multiple economic recessions since the opioid crisis began, the homeless population has grown to the highest levels in U.S. history.
-Many of these instances as well as the restricted access to healthcare has caused an entirely separate mental health crisis as well.
+Many of these instances as well as the restricted access to healthcare have caused an entirely separate mental health crisis as well.
 These societal issues have exacerbated the opioid epidemic, especially in Los Angeles County.

 Opioid Addiction Treatment Los Angeles

 As Los Angeles has experienced such a drastic rise in opioid abuse and opioid related deaths, the addiction treatment resources have also grown.
-Many online resources such as SafeMed LA and The Substance Abuse Prevention and Control (SAPC) have open access to multiple different Los Angeles based resources, education and programs related to the opioid epidemic.
+Many online resources such as SafeMed LA and The Substance Abuse Prevention and Control (SAPC) have open access to multiple different Los Angeles based resources, education, and programs related to the opioid epidemic.

 Addiction based recovery programs are also thriving in L.A. county, some of which include 12 Step Programs as well as SMART Recovery Programs to help provide a community for those who are looking to continue their recovery from drug and/or alcohol addiction.

 Los Angeles is also a well known city for its addiction treatment centers such as Clear Recovery Center.
-Spanning from Detox facilities, to inpatient treatment as well as outpatient services, L.A. is considered one of the worlds top locations for addiction treatment.
+Spanning from Detox facilities to inpatient treatment as well as outpatient services, L.A. is considered one of the world’s top locations for addiction treatment.
 There are also addiction treatment programs that specialize in opioid addiction treatment.